 The Sunday Post is a weekly meme hosted here @ Caffeinated Book Reviewer.
 It’s a chance to share news~ A post to recap the past week on your blog, showcase books and things we have received.
 Share news about what is coming up on our blog for the week ahead.
-We would love for you to join in the fun…
+Join us and share your version of the Sunday Post.

 We have another Caffeinated Lazy Days of Summer Giveaway.
 Each Saturday in July and August you can enter to win a new summer read.
-Today I am giving away a paperback copy of Romancing the Duke by Tessa Dare.
-This was a delightful historical romance that made me laugh and swoon.
-Good luck!
+Thanks to Egmont USA you can enter to win a signed paperback copy of Contaminated and hardcover copy of Contaminated 2: Mercy Mode by Em Garner!
+Nothing says summer like a Zombie Apocalypse!